Skip to main content

 Why Does Initiating Therapy Closer to Menopause Matter?

 A significant body of clinical evidence supports the “timing hypothesis.”
-This concept suggests that the overall benefits and risks of are profoundly influenced by when a woman initiates it relative to her last menstrual period.
+This concept suggests that the overall benefits and risks of hormone therapy are profoundly influenced by when a woman initiates it relative to her last menstrual period.

 When started in perimenopause or the early postmenopausal years (typically before age 60 or within 10 years of menopause), hormone therapy has been shown to have a more favorable safety profile, particularly concerning cardiovascular health.
 From a skeletal perspective, early initiation is also more effective.